herringbonedev/Herringbone/docs/api-development-guidelines.md

 #
 # Herringbone requires Liveness and Readiness probes for all services.
 #
-# The routes below contain the logic for healthz and readyz
+# The routes below contain the logic for livez and readyz
 #

 @app.route('example/livez', methods=['GET'])